appinho/SAPathPlanningControl/PathPlanning/README.md

     * And center lane is free ->  `laneChangeLeft()`
   * Right lane is free  ->  `accelerate()`

 This decision making tree is only propagated if the self-driving car is currently **not** in a lane change maneuver.
-This safety check is needed to prevent the car from fast changing maneuver planning.
+This safety check is needed to prevent the car from fast changing maneuver planning which would cause dangerous peeks in jerk and acceleration.

 Example shots of each situation: